 - 200 / 250 period: The same holds true for the 200 moving average.
 The 250 period moving average is popular on the daily chart since it describes one year of price action (one year has roughly 250 trading days)

-How to use moving averages?
-3 usage examples
+Step3: How to use moving averages – 3 usage examples

 #1 Trend direction and filter

-Market Wizard Marty Schwartz was one of the most successful traders ever and he was a big advocate of moving averages as direction filter.
+Market Wizard Marty Schwartz was one of the most successful traders ever and he was a big advocate of moving averages to identify the direction of the trend.
 Here is what he said about them:

 “The 10 day exponential moving average (EMA) is my favorite indicator to determine the major trend.
 I call this “red light, green light” because it is imperative in trading to remain on the correct side of a moving average to give yourself the best probability of success.
 When you are trading above the 10 day, you have the green light, the market is in positive mode and you should be thinking buy.
 Conversely, trading below the average is a red light.
 The market is in a negative mode and you should be thinking sell.” – Marty Schwartz